typedb/typedb/docs/pages/docs/5-migrating-data/migrating-xml.md

 Without a schema all values are considered as strings in the Grakn representation.
 By specifying the type of the data in the XML schema, you can avoid doing manual conversions in the templates.

 We do not currently support the common `date` type.
-To convert a string value into a Grakn date, see the templating [date macro](../graql/graql-templating.html).
+To convert a string value into a Grakn date, see the migration language [date macro](../migrating-data/migration-language).

 #### Arrays